 Notice for Termination with Cause

 Another common reason for renter eviction in Virginia is due to excessive rental unit damage.
-If a renter cannot remedy a violation, then you will send notice which outlines the violation.
+If a renter cannot remedy a violation, then you will send a notice which outlines the violation.
+The rental agreement will terminate 30 days after you serve the written notice to the tenant.

 For a criminal or willful act that isn’t curable and jeopardizes health and safety, such as engaging in illegal drug activities, you aren’t required to provide the renter with any eviction notice in court.
-You may terminate the rental agreement and begin the process in Virginia court immediately.
+You may terminate the rental agreement and request to begin the process in Virginia court immediately.

 Notice for Termination without Cause